 Students who have reached "proficiency" in the English language continue to build increasing breadth, depth, and complexity in comprehending and communicating English in a wide variety of contexts.

-Please use regular ELA, Literacy & Experiential Learning Placement Guide for a student who has been identified as Initial Fluent English Proficient (IFEP) or Reclassified Fluent English Proficient (RFEP).
+Please use L4L ELA, Literacy & Experiential Learning Placement Guide for student who has be identified as Initial Fluent English Proficient (IFEP) or Reclassified Fluent English Proficient (RFEP).